Dr Joyce Brothers says “In each of us are places where we have never gone. Only by pressing the limits do you ever find them.”

 The point is though, I feel alive!

 The point is, I am the author of my own book, the director and star of my own movie.
 The point is, that for the first time, in a very long while I am doing what is important for me.

 The strange thing though is that I am always aware of me pushing the limits in my business capacity.
-My friend Tess Elsen of Tessen Enterprises (www.tessen.co.za) said at out monthly breakfast get together, that for years now, she has seen me work hard towards my goal, my focus has never waivered and my intention were very clear.
+My friend Tess Elsen said at our monthly breakfast get together, that for years now, she has seen me work hard towards my goal, my focus has never waivered and my intentions were very clear.
 Sure there were months when I wondered what the hell I was doing.
 Sure there were months when I did not know if there was enough money to put food on the table.
 Sure there were months when I faltered and fell, but I got up and shook my fists at the Gods and at the Universe and more often than not, even at myself, but I persevered.
 I knew that deep down in that place inside all of us that hears the truth, what it was that I wanted to achieve.
 I knew that what I wanted to achieve is right for me and I also knew that I could achieve it.
 It is within my grasp!